South Korea

 Accommodation at Kensington Resort Seogwipo 4*.

-Overnight stay on Jeju Island.
+Overnight on Jeju Island.

 Day 5